grafana/beyla/docs/sources/tutorial/helm-alloy.md

 With this configuration Beyla instruments the services running in the Kubernetes cluster and send traces to Grafana Cloud Tempo and metrics to Prometheus.

-The argument `discovery > services > exe_path` specifies the path to the executable of the services to instrument.
-The `discovery > services > open_ports` argument specifies the port where the services are listening.

 The `attributes > kubernetes > enable` enables Kubernetes decoration for metrics and traces, which adds the metadata of the Kubernetes entities running the automatically instrumented services.

+The argument `discovery > services > kubernetes` specifies the selection of services based ton Kubernetes metadata.
+In this example, Beyla instruments all deployments in namespace "default".

 The `prometheus.scrape` section configures the Prometheus scrape configuration to collect the metrics from Beyla.
 The `prometheus.remote_write` section configures the remote write to send the metrics to Grafana Cloud Prometheus.